 The East Asian Studies Forum and Review is an annual publication of interdisciplinary undergraduate research with a regional focus on East Asia.
 The journal is supported by the Johns Hopkins University’s East Asian Studies Program and produced entirely by undergraduate students.
 The mission of the journal is to showcase undergraduate research and to promote awareness and scholarly discussion of a vibrant, diverse, and increasingly prominent region of the world.

-The Johns Hopkins East Asian Forum and Review is now accepting papers for publication in its 2017-2018 edition.
+The Johns Hopkins East Asian Forum and Review now accepting papers for publication in our next edition.
 Undergraduate students are encouraged to submit research papers they have written, independently or for class, on subjects related to China, Taiwan, Japan, or Korea.
 Papers on Southeast Asia will also be considered on a case-by-case basis.

 Submissions should meet the following guidelines: